keithbloom/benji-portfolio/content/portfolio/karl-krakerpilla.md

 +++
 image = "img/portfolio/karl-krakerpilla.png"
 showonlyimage = false
-title = "Karl Krakerpilla"
-draft = false
-weight = 1
+title = "Short animation: The Krackerpilla" draft = false weight = 1
-description = "A short health education animation created in Adobe Animate about Karl, a caterpillar who faces the consequences of drug use while trying to enhance his backflipping abilities." headerNumber = 4
+description = "I created this animation using Adobe Animate.
+The brief was to create a short animation on health for teenagers.
+I thought it would be good to represent the issues with taking drugs." headerNumber = 4
 [[blocks]]
 youtube = "WPDFpLRZnUc"